wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.5.10 =
+* Fixed: Patched an issue where editing the body of emails would result in cascading escaping issues
+* Fixed: Patched an issue where the edit title field wouldn't properly display double quotes
+* Added: Support for wpStoreCart.com authentication

 = 2.5.9 =
 * Fixed: Importing CSV is now much more compatible than before, with several enhancements